sdvickers98/picoCTF-2019-Walkthrough/cryptography/#8 la cifra de.md

 So, we get the resulting encrypted message: hfnos.

 Note that the message and keyword do not need to be the same length.
 If the keyword is longer than the message, then just use characters of the keyword until the entire message is encrypted.
-If the message is longer than the key, then just repeat using the letters in the key word.
+If the message is longer than the keyword, then just repeat using the letters in the keyword.

 Say we have the same message from earlier, "hello", and the keyword "abc".
 * h + a = h + 0 = h